acrylian/zenponsive/README.md

 1. Fluid scaling percent based 12 column layout (predefined widths 960/1280/1600/fullwidth).

-2. No gutter on purpose: That way you can easily combine or nest columns around without needing to care about different left, middle or right margins for the first or last column in a row.
+2. No gutter by default: That way you can easily combine or nest columns around without needing to care about different left, middle or right margins for the first or last column in a row.
 You just set any margin/padding using your elements within the column using an custom css file.
 More freedom to you.

 3. No predefined styles and typography: All styling up to you.
 Only a normalize css to reset browser differences is included.